-- identify important locations, events, people, movements, and ideas in world history from 1300 to the present; - demonstrate familiarity with main narratives in the field of world history (e. g. modernity, interdependence, globalization); - appreciate religious and cultural differences within and between world areas (including their own) and recognize how these change over time; - understand how historical trajectories shape contemporary issues relating to race, ethnicity, migration, and justice in the U.S. and globally - 5. express the distinctive characteristics of a Liberal Arts education and explain why this is fitting for a Christian.
+- 1. identify important locations, events, people and ideas in world history from 1300 to the present; - 2. demonstrate familiarity with main narratives in the field of world history (e.g. modernity, interdependence, globalization); - 3. appreciate religious and cultural differences within and between world areas (including their own) and recognize how these change over time; - 4. express the distinctive characteristics of a Liberal Arts education and explain why this is fitting for a Christian.